- Efficient engines

 Three petrol engines and three diesels

-Under the Leon ST’s bonnet is a choice of six turbocharged engines, all of which are familiar from other SEATs.
-Depending on which motor you go for, it will be available with either five- or six-speed manual gearboxes as well as quick-shifting six- and seven-speed twin clutch DSG automatics.
+Under the Leon ST’s bonnet is a choice of seven turbocharged engines, all of which are familiar from other SEATs.
+Depending on which motor you go for, it will be available with either a five- or six-speed manual gearbox as well as a quick-shifting seven-speed twin-clutch DSG automatic.

-If you require the greater economy of diesel motoring then a 103bhp 1.6-litre TDI and 147bhp 2.0-litre TDI, the latter managing a claimed 68.9mpg while emitting just 106g/km of CO2, are likely to be popular choices.
+If you require the greater economy of diesel motoring then there’s everything from a 115hp 1.6-litre to a 190hp 2.0-litre TDI.
+The latter manages a claimed 68.9mpg while emitting just 121g/km of CO2 and 61.4mpg, despite being the fastest accelerating model.

 Latest safety technology